Status

 The last command that can be received by the low_latency_app is the “grouping” command, which contains a multicast id that will be applied to the node concerned.
 This means that the node is added to the Multicast group, and will receive the multicast commands.

-Sending message with Wirepas Terminal :
+Sending message with MQTT Console :

 The multicast address has a specific format, on 32 bit, contained between 0x80000000 and 0x80FFFFFF.
 For example, to add a node to the group number 2, the multicast group address sent will be 0x80000002.